 4.6 Liquidated Damages for Non-Performance .

+(a)

 Seller acknowledges and agrees that availability of Contract Capacity and dependable delivery of Energy is essential to Buyer, and that Buyer will be substantially damaged in amounts that will be difficult or impossible to determine if the Contract Capacity is not available and Energy is not delivered when Scheduled by Buyer in accordance with this Agreement.
 Accordingly, the Parties agree that the following liquidated damages are a reasonable approximation of Buyer’s damages and that the following liquidated damages shall not be construed as a penalty.
 Except for Buyer’s right of termination set forth in Section 3.3(b) and Section 4.6(d), any liquidated damages calculated pursuant to this Section 4.6 shall be Buyer’s sole and exclusive remedy for Seller's failure to make Contract Capacity available or to deliver Energy as Scheduled during an Operating Year.
 If, during any Operating Year, Seller's failure to deliver Energy as Scheduled by Buyer equates to a Forced Outage Rate greater than 4.0% but less than or equal to 10.0%, then Seller shall pay Buyer liquidated damages equal to: (i) the sum of the Demand Charges paid during the Operating Year in accordance with Section 4.2 of this Agreement, multiplied by a percentage that is 3 times greater than the percentage that is the difference between the actual Forced Outage Rate and 4.0%.
 For example, a Forced Outage Rate of 6.5% would result in liquidated damages for Buyer of 7.5% or ((6.5% - 4.0%) * 3) of the Demand Charges paid during the Operating Year.